ikmb/exome-seq/README.md

 RG_ID : `HGJJMBBXX.3.ATAGAGAG`

 PU : `HGJJMBBXX.3` (This may not be 100% accurate, but available information is vague...)

-## Installing the pipeline

-To install this pipeline, simply clone the repository to a location on RZCluster:

-`git clone git@git.ikmb.uni-kiel.de:bfx-core/NF-diagnostics-exome.git`

-To update the code, run git update inside of the local clone:

-`git update`

-The pipeline is set up to work on RZCluster using the IKMB module system.
-Please make sure that you have set up this environment before launching a pipeline run.

 ## Executing the pipeline